Quantum Knots and New Quantum Field Theory: New gauge model of QED and QCD

-To begin our derivation of knot invariants let us first describe a new quantum field theory.
+Let us first describe a new quantum field theory.
 Similar to the Wiener measure for the Brownian motion which is constructed from the integral $\int_{t_0}^{t_1}\left(\frac{dx}{dt}\right)^2dt$ we construct a measure for QED from the following energy integral:

-where $s$ denotes the proper time in relativity; $e$ denotes the electric charge and the complex variable $z$, real variables $A_1$, $A_2$ represent one electron and two photons respectively.
-By extending $ds$ to $(ih+\beta)ds$ we get a quantum theory of QED where $h>0$ denotes the Planck constant and $\beta>0$ is a constant related to absolute temperature.
-The integral (\ref{1.1}) has the following gauge symmetry: